-by Eva Bartlett

 A sea of yellow Mercedes –the 6 door, 8 seaters –clouds the parking lot outside the Gaza terminal.
 Inside the terminal hall, Gaza authorities, with unnecessarily loud voices and frowns glare away those without the stamina to challenge their squints.
 Maybe they have their reasons but to people whose hopes and dreams depend on this border, meeting this unwillingness to help is the beginning of a long, depressing effort to leave that usually ends in failure.

 “Why don’t you go straight through, you’ve got a foreign passport?” people ask and tell me.
 But I’m with a Palestinian, and want to stay with him.
 I’m also torn: as an activist, I want to sit as long as Palestinians have to sit, waiting without end for their right to exit.
-But I’m with Emad and also don’t want to jeopardize his chances of leaving.
-I’m all too aware of the whims of the Egyptian authorities, so similar to those Israeli occupation whims, and that anything, any small thing, could trigger repercussions on Emad’s chances of leaving.
+But I’m with him and also don’t want to jeopardize his chances of leaving.
+I’m all too aware of the whims of the Egyptian authorities, so similar to those Israeli occupation whims, and that anything, any small thing, could trigger repercussions on his chances of leaving.
 Me, I’ll get out.
 Maybe not today, maybe not this border opening, but raise a fuss with my consulate and I’m out.
-Emad, Palestinian, is very different.
+He, Palestinian, is very different.
 And after already having lost 3 chances to study and train abroad, he won’t hold much hope if this opportunity fails.
 I try to imagine the bitter regret I’d feel if my study opportunities were yanked away from me, let alone my simple desire to travel.
 I can’t imagine: it’s a pain exclusive to those truly imprisoned by virtue of their nationality.

 In the Palestinian departure hall I am told by a terminal authority that I must wait till Thursday, today is for Palestinian students.
-But we worry about being separated, I worry about how the Egyptian authorities will treat Emad, and we try negotiating to be allowed out together.
+But we worry about being separated, I worry about how the Egyptian authorities will treat him, and we try negotiating to be allowed out together.

 We wait hours, see others in similar predicaments.
 And this is only the Gaza side of the border.